EGGS

 HOW MANY?

-Men may eat up to 8 eggs weekly, while women may have up to 6 eggs per week.
+Men may eat up to 8 chicken eggs weekly, while women may have up to 6 chicken eggs per week.
 Eating more than this causes the buildup of a toxin in the liver.

 FRESH, CAGE-FREE, FREE-RANGE, NEST RUN OR NATURAL?

 In general, the fresher the eggs, the better.
 At times, one can buy local eggs that were laid the day before.
-This is usually the best eggs to eat.
+These are the freshest.

 In general, cage-free or free-range eggs are also the best.
 The chickens are permitted to spend some time outside, eating bugs and other things they wish to eat to balance their diet.